 If your photos are anything like mine, there are tons of pictures of extended family in there.
 Whether they’re pics I saved from Facebook, or ones we took while enjoying time together, there are people my kids don’t see everyday.

 Use these pictures to enhance your child’s understanding of family dynamics.
 You can use words like cousin, second cousin, cousin-once-removed, sister-in-law, grandpa, step-dad, and all those other family words.
+It’s a great way to improve your child’s vocabulary as well.

 Understanding that there’s a core family and an extended family is an important concept, especially for little kids.
 Photos help make the connection!
 And they’re a great way to introduce them to the family who lives far away, who they may not have met yet.